JohnScolaro/advent-of-code/README.md

-Here are my solutions to the advent of code 2020.
+Here are my solutions to problems from the advent of code.

-Simply run python3 dayX.py from the same directory as the code file.
-It will output results.
+Dive deeper into the particular years to see my solutions.